 - The antiseptic property of Lemongrass helps to fight bacterial infection responsible for causing acne and pimple.
 Regular application of Lemongrass oil helps to inhibit further growth of bacteria, thus reducing acne.

 - Stress and tension can also aggravate acne and pimple.
-According to recent studies, cells of sebum have receptors for stress hormones, which increases the production of sebum during stress and anxiety.
+According to recent studies, cells of sebum have receptors for stress hormones, which increase the production of sebum during stress and anxiety.
 Excess of sebum on your skin mixes with dirt and dead skin cells and block the pores resulting in breakouts.
 Lemongrass is an excellent stress reliever, thus beneficial in treating acne.

 How To Use Lemongrass To Treat Acne & Acne Scars?

 Due to the non-comedogenic nature of Lemongrass, it is highly beneficial in treating acne, acne scars, and blemishes.
 Recipes with Lemongrass Oil helps to pull out dirt and sebum accumulated inside the pores and clears the pores, giving relief from painful acne and pimple.
 Home remedies are always best for treating acne as there are no side effects.
-Let’s discuss a few home remedies for treating acne:
+Let’s discuss a few home remedies for treating acne

 1. Lemongrass Oil With Oatmeal For Acne

-Oatmeal and honey exhibit anti-inflammatory property due to which it helps to soothe the inflamed acne-prone skin.
+Oatmeal and honey exhibit anti-inflammatory properties due to which it helps to soothe the inflamed acne-prone skin.
 Oatmeal is rich in antioxidants and has tremendous healing properties due to which when combined with lemongrass, is very effective in treating acne.